Hackensack Meridian Health

 Flomax before chest surgery may keep men out of catheter trouble

-Prevention Recruiting nowThis study tests whether taking Flomax (tamsulosin) daily for a week before chest surgery can prevent urinary retention in men aged 50 and older.
-Urinary retention is a common complication that can cause discomfort, anxiety, and the need for a catheter.
-The medication relaxes the…
+Prevention Recruiting nowThis study tests whether taking Flomax daily for a week before chest surgery can prevent urinary retention in men aged 50 and older.
+Urinary retention is a common complication that can require a catheter, causing discomfort and infection risk.
+The goal is to see if this simple me…

 Phase: PHASE1, PHASE2 • Sponsor: Hackensack Meridian Health • Aim: Prevention